South Africa's Position Statement at the United Nations General Assembly: Draft Resolution on the Return of Children in Ukraine

 Document Introduction

 Finally, the statement reveals South Africa's specific diplomatic actions.
 South Africa emphasizes its firm support for a peaceful resolution achieved through negotiations involving all parties and discloses its collaboration with Canada, Qatar, and the Holy See to advance an initiative aimed at upholding international law and ensuring child protection and their safe return.
-South Africa's vote that day was intended to demonstrate respect for international law and to affirm that children must never be the target of actions violating international human rights law and international humanitarian law.
-This document provides first-hand authoritative material for analyzing the position choices, discursive strategies, and multilateral diplomatic engagement of non-directly involved parties, particularly countries with Global South leadership characteristics, on highly polarized international issues.
+South Africa's vote on that day was intended to demonstrate respect for international law and to affirm that children must never be the target of actions that violate international human rights law and international humanitarian law.
+This document provides first-hand authoritative material for analyzing the positioning choices, discursive strategies, and multilateral diplomatic engagement of non-directly involved parties, particularly countries with Global South leadership characteristics, on highly polarized international issues.